tkhongsap/fastapi-image-generation/README.md

 # ArtGen FastAPI Service

-A lightweight service that exposes OpenAI's Image API through a FastAPI backend and a minimalist web frontend.
+A web application that generates images using OpenAI's GPT Image and DALL-E models through a FastAPI backend and a clean, modern web interface.

 ## Features

 - Generate images using OpenAI's image models (GPT Image, DALL·E 3, DALL·E 2)
-- Edit existing images with prompts and masks
-- Create variations of images
-- Configure image size, quality, format, and other parameters
+- Configure image size, quality, and format
-- Simple and intuitive web interface
+- Modern, responsive web UI
 - RESTful API for programmatic access
+- Automatic fallback to DALL-E 3 if GPT Image is not available

 ## Setup

 ### Prerequisites

 - Python 3.9+
-- OpenAI API key
+- OpenAI API key with access to GPT Image model

 ### Installation